RobinManoli/okeol_issues/README.md

-put bugs and requests and shit here ok
+put bugs and requests and shit here ok -> in issues